nathakits/nomadic/README.md

-# Cafe Nomad
+## Nomadical

+> Collection of places to sit and work in Thailand

 A collection of free spaces to work online.
-Currently, around Bangkok but hopefully more cities to follow with time.
+Currently only in Bangkok but will expand to other places.

 Inspired by [Michael Mckeever ](https://github.com/mckeever02) - [Trying to work](https://github.com/mckeever02/tryingtowork) project

-Feel free to submit a workspace and I will add it to the collection.
+Feel free to submit a workspace by making a PR or [email me](mailto:nathakit.tan@gmail.com).